johanbook/docs/docs/ai/data.md

 # Data

-Data is crucial for any form of modelling.
-However, before starting the modelling process you need to prepare the data.
-This involves various different stages, which will be outlined in this document.
-Which stages that are relevant depends on the domain of the data.
+**Data** is crucial for any form of modelling.
+There are several phases to obtain quality data.
+Which exact phases are needed depends on the domain of the data.

 There are various techniques: wrangling, Extract Transform Load (ETL).

+## Governance

+**Data governance** is policies for how data can be collected, stored, processed and procedure for disposal.

 ## Gathering

-Data needs to be gathered.
+First step is collect the data.
 This can be done e.g. manually or semi-automatically.

 ## Annotation